rmacklin/rails/actioncable/README.md

 There are two ways you can do this.

 The first is to simply pass it in when creating your consumer.
-For a standalone server, this would be something like: `App.cable = ActionCable.createConsumer("ws://example.com:28080")`, and for an in-app server, something like: `App.cable = ActionCable.createConsumer("/cable")`.
+For a standalone server, this would be something like: `export default ActionCable.createConsumer("ws://example.com:28080")`, and for an in-app server, something like: `export default ActionCable.createConsumer("/cable")`.

 The second option is to pass the server URL through the `action_cable_meta_tag` in your layout.
 This uses a URL or path typically set via `config.action_cable.url` in the environment configuration files, or defaults to "/cable".